mbalindaba01/psql-refresher-workshop/readme.md

 db.many(sql, [param1]).then(result => console.log(result));
 ```

-Once a database is created click on the database on the Instances screen.
+> **When using elephantsql.com:** Once a database is created click on the database on the Instances screen.
 This will take you to the Details screen - see the url on that page and put it in a `.env` file in the root of your project.

-> ***Note:* you will need to create the `.env` file yourself. `touch .env` will do the trick.
+> ***Also note:* you will need to create the `.env` file yourself. `touch .env` will do the trick.
 Or just create an empty text file and rename it to `.env`

 ```
 DATABASE_URL=<your db url here - without any brackets...>